Bose A30 Aviation Headset In-Depth Review: Why It's Still the #1 ANR Headset to Buy

 - High-noise piston flyers: Bose explicitly positions the A30 for high-noise environments typical of piston aircraft.

-- Pilots who want âsimple excellenceâ: The A30 is premium without being fiddly.
+- Pilots who want simple excellence: The A30 is premium without being fiddly.

-If youâre a student pilot on a strict budget, starting with a solid passive headset can be practical but if you can swing the A30 early, hearing protection and reduced fatigue are never âwasted money.â
+If you are a student pilot on a strict budget, starting with a solid passive headset can be practical, and rugged options like David Clark headsets are worth a look.
+But if you can swing the A30 early, hearing protection and reduced fatigue are never wasted money.

 Buying Tips (Fit, connectors, sunglasses, and training)

 - Eyewear matters: Sunglasses break ear seals.
-A headset that stays comfortable and sealed with glasses is worth real money especially for instructors.
+A headset that stays comfortable and sealed with glasses is worth real money, especially for instructors.

 - Make a battery habit: Replace AAs on a schedule (not when they die).
-With A30âs stated runtimes, thatâs easy.
+With the A30's stated runtimes, that is easy.

-- Mic placement is everything: Most âmy audio isnât greatâ complaints are positioning, not headset quality.
+- Mic placement is everything: Most "my audio is not great" complaints are positioning, not headset quality.

 FAQ

-Is the Bose A20 still worth buying in 2026?
+Is the Bose A20 still worth buying?

-If you already own one, itâs still a great headset.
+If you already own one, it is still a great headset.
 But for most buyers, the A20 is now a used-market decision.
-New inventory is scarce, and at least one retailer states the A20 was discontinued in March 2023.
+Bose discontinued the A20 in 2023 when it launched the A30, so authorized dealers no longer receive new stock.
+Bose still services the A20 and stocks replacement parts.

 How long does the Bose A30 battery last?